“Calvinism” series: (post #2)

 Of course, we shouldn’t overlook the opening part of that verse, either.
 It says that Jesus came to His own.
 Why is that important?
 It’s important because there’s no disputing that it is God who has to take the initiative in coming to those who are “dead in trespasses and sins.”
 As Romans 3:11 says: “There is none who understands; There is none who seeks after God” (N.K.J.V.).
 (Other passages that prove this point are Matthew 16:13-17, John 3:27, and John 6:44,65.)
 But once God has started dealing with an individual, the individual’s free will does come into play.

 The classic passage on this is the story of Adam and Eve.
 Adam and Eve sinned by eating the forbidden fruit.
-In so doing, they became “dead in trespasses and sins” (Genesis 3:1-7).
+In doing so, they became “dead in trespasses and sins” (Genesis 3:1-7).
 This spiritual death caused them to hide from God rather than run to Him (Genesis 3:8) as the desire to avoid Him and remain spiritually dead showcased their depravity.

 But God, in His mercy, grace, and love, began the process of reconciling Himself to them by seeking them out and calling to Adam (Genesis 3:9).
 It was at this point that Adam and Eve’s free will came into play as they could either accept God’s call or remain hidden.
 After all, even though God knew exactly where they were all the time, He wasn’t going to drag them out of the bushes and make them talk to Him.